FoodReady » Blog » What Is a Food Safety Management System (FSMS)?

 The short answer?
 Everyone involved in food handling plays a role but leadership holds the key.

-If you’re starting a food business, whether it’s a cloud kitchen or a manufacturing plant—you’re the one responsible for putting an FSMS in place.
+If you’re starting a food business, whether it’s a cloud kitchen or a manufacturing plant, you’re the one responsible for putting a food management system in place.

 How to Get Started with FSMS in Your Business?